TOP 50+ Best Fashion Designers

 2. Donna Karan

-Donna Karan’s love of fashion was instilled in her at a young age, shaping her brand in a number of ways.
-The renowned fashion designer launched Seven Easy Pieces with her first collection in 1984, transforming the way women dressed and examined style.
+Donna Karan’s love of fashion was instilled in her at a young age, shaping her brand in several ways.
+The renowned fashion designer launched Seven Easy Pieces with her first collection in 1984, transforming how women dressed and examined style.
 Donna Karan’s understanding of the needs and desires of the modern woman is conveyed through every fabulous piece.
 The fashion visionary is the sole creator of the DKNY label (Donna Karen New York), flourishing as an iconic creative mind and designer throughout the past three decades.

 3. Giorgio Armani